10.2 Corrective Action Explained [ISO 9001 Procedure]

 • Identify and choose appropriate preventive actions

-• Verify preventive action and its effectiveness
+• Verify corrective and preventive actions and their effectiveness

 • Develop action plan

-• Implement preventive actions
+• Implement preventive action

 Related Information You Might Find Useful